Fitting ARMA Time Series Models without Identification: A Proximal Approach: PROPOSED METHOD

 The proposed Hierarchically Sparse (HS) learning problem is

-where $\lambda>0$ is a tuning parameter, $\cX_\ph^p$ and $\cX_\th^q$ are defined based on \eqref{eq:opt}, and $\Omega_{\text{LOG}}(\cdot)$ is defined in \eqref{eq:LOG}. $\lambda$ controls the tradeoff between the loss and penalty functions and, hence, allows model identification and parameter estimation simultaneously.
-Obviously increasing $\lambda$ result in sparser models where these nested models satisfy the hierarchical sparsity structure shown in Figure~\ref{fig:arma_DAG}.
-As discussed in Section~\ref{sec:hierarchical_arma}, $\bar{p}$ and $\bar{q}$ are some upper bounds on the true $p^*$ and $q^*$ known a priori.
+where $\lambda>0$ is a tuning parameter, $\cX_\ph^p$ and $\cX_\th^q$ are defined in \eqref{eq:opt}, and $\Omega_{\text{LOG}}(\cdot)$ is defined in \eqref{eq:LOG}. $\lambda$ controls the tradeoff between the loss and penalty functions and, hence, allows model identification and parameter estimation simultaneously.
+Increasing $\lambda$ results in sparser models where the resulted nested model satisfies the hierarchical sparsity structure shown in Figure~\ref{fig:arma_DAG}.
+As discussed in Section~\ref{sec:hierarchical_arma}, $\bar{p}$ and $\bar{q}$ are some upper bounds on the true $p^*$ and $q^*$ and are known a priori.

 Given the convex nonsmooth function $\Omega_{\text{LOG}}(\cdot)$, we propose to solve \eqref{eq:prop_opt} using a proximal method~\citep{nesterov2013gradient,beck2009fast,parikh2014proximal}.
-Similar to gradient methods which requires iterative evaluation of the gradient, proximal methods require iterative evaluation of the proximal operator.
+Similar to gradient methods which require iterative evaluation of the gradient, proximal methods require iterative evaluation of the proximal operator.
 Proximal operator of the $\Omega_{\text{LOG}}(\bb)$ at $\bb\in\mR^{(\bar{p}+\bar{q})}$ is defined as

-In \cite{zhang2020firstorder}, authors developed a two-block alternating direction method of multiplier (ADMM) with a sharing scheme \citep{boyd2011distributed} to solve \eqref{eq:prox_def} -- see Algorithm~\ref{alg:sharing_Prox_LOG}.
-The proposed algorithm can be parallelized over all groups in $\cG$ in the update of the first-block; furthermore, it converges \emph{linearly} -- see \cite{zhang2020firstorder} for more details.
+\cite{zhang2020firstorder} developed a two-block alternating direction method of multiplier (ADMM) with a sharing scheme \citep{boyd2011distributed} to solve \eqref{eq:prox_def} -- see Algorithm~\ref{alg:sharing_Prox_LOG}.
+The proposed algorithm can be parallelized over all groups in $\cG$ in the update of the first block; furthermore, it converges \emph{linearly} -- see \cite{zhang2020firstorder} for more details.